XtromAI/Local-Journal/docs/planning/product-requirements.md

 **User Stories:**
 - As a new user, I want to see a clear explanation of privacy benefits so that I feel secure about sharing personal thoughts
-- As a new user, I want to easily enter my API key so that I can start using AI features without technical complexity
+- As a new user, I don't want to enter my API key right away so that I can start using AI features without technical complexity
 - As a new user, I want a guided first conversation so that I understand how AI journaling works
 - As a new user, I want to see my first summary generated so that I understand the value of the completion process

 **Acceptance Criteria:**
 - Privacy explanation appears before any data entry
-- API key setup is required only once with clear instructions
+- API key setup is not required for first journal entry, and when I need one I want clear instructions
 - First session demonstrates AI guidance capabilities within 5 minutes
 - User completes their first journal entry with summary within 10 minutes